Trifluoroacetyl chloride: Applications and storage

 Trifluoroacetyl chloride's applications include uses in medicine, pesticides, the fine chemical industry, and the organic intermediate industry.
 However, the compound itself is not sold to consumers or as a commodity.
 Some acetoacetic esters produced by trifluoroacetyl chloride are in turn used to perform chemical reactions that result in the formation of compounds with agricultural and pharmaceutical applications.

 One of trifluoroacetyl chloride's uses is in adding trifluoromethyl to complex molecules during chemical reactions.

 In the late 1970s, trifluoroacetyl chloride was explored for use as a reagent for nuclear magnetic resonance.
 It was intended to be used on amines, alcohols, thiols, and phenols.

 Trifluoroacetyl chloride is typically stored as a liquid under high pressure.

 Biological role, precautions, and toxicity

 Liquid trifluoroacetyl chloride can cause frostbite if it comes in contact with unprotected skin.
 If inhaled, the compound in its gaseous state will irritate the eyes, skin, and mucous membranes.
-Trifluoroacetyl chloride is toxic compound: maybe fatal if inhaled, ingested or absorbed through skin.
+Trifluoroacetyl chloride is a toxic compound, and may be fatal if inhaled, ingested or absorbed through the skin.
 When the compound burns, it produces toxic gases.
 It also corrodes the respiratory tract.
 The compound is also a lacrimator.
 It can cause dyspnea if inhaled by mice, rats, or guinea pigs.
 A concentration of 35.3 parts per million of trifluoroacetyl chloride is enough to usually kill a rat in six hours.

 Trifluoroacetyl chloride does not bioaccumulate significantly.
 However, it is harmful to aquatic organisms.

 Trifluoroacetyl chloride is metabolized by Cytochrome P450 enzymes.
 The immune systems of organisms typically react to this.